VirtualAlllocEx/Payload-Download-Cradles/README.md

 # Payload Download Cradles
-Different types of Download Cradles to bypass AV/EPP/EDR and download your payload.
+Different types of download cradles to bypass AV/EPP/EDR and download your payload.